Kikuyu language: Numbers

 Numerals 11-19 are formed with the construction 'ten and X'.
 The final numeral, if it inflects, agrees with the noun being counted.
 However, if the final numeral is 1, it agrees with the singular class of the noun being counted, because 1 is singular, even if the overall number being formed is not.

 Verbs

 Verbs can be marked for focus, noun class agreement, negation, reflexivity, reciprocality, causativity, intensive meanings, reversive meanings, applicative (valency increasing) meanings, tense, and aspect.

-Tenses include past, present, or future; and remote, near, or current.
-Aspects include habitual/imperfective, completive, perfect, and progressive, which is unmarked.
-Sequential, a subtype of progressive, denotes events that occur in a sequence.
-There is also a marker for persistive events, which occur continuously until the time of speaking.
-Special subject agreement particles exist for 1st and 2nd person, the discourse participants, but subject agreement is otherwise based on noun class.
-A verb can exhibit noun class agreement for all arguments, but agrees less commonly with non-human nouns.
+Often there is no clear division between derivational and inflecitonal marking in verbs.
+Distinguishing between the two depends largely on the individual verbs themselves, and rarely on context.
+Some examples of affixes that can have both derivational and inflecitonal implications are: